 - Our Mailchimp Data Studio Connector is meant to be the lightest weight and cheapest solution of all - we charge just a flat-rate of $7.50 / month or $60 / year.
 We don’t move your data to our server the way Power My Analytics does and we aim to be more affordable than Supermetrics for people who have less complex data needs.

 Going forward in this article, we will show you how to connect your data with our Epilocal Mailchimp Data Studio Connector.
-However, if you think one of the other connectors will be more suited to your needs, no hard feelings - and there are other tutorials out there that will show you how to set them up.

 Step 2: Get Your Free Trial for the Epilocal Mailchimp Data Studio Connector